BZIvanov/Learning-Node.js/Http/README.md

 - **idempotent operation** - when a request can be retransmitted or retried with no additional side effects.
 For example if we make a payment and for some reason we don't get response, but the payment still happened.
 Idempotent Methods: methods where multiple identical requests result in the same outcome (e.g., GET, PUT, DELETE).

+## HTTP proxy

+An HTTP proxy is an intermediary server that acts as a gateway between a user's device and the internet.
+When a user makes a web request (like trying to visit a website), the request is first sent to the HTTP proxy server.
+The proxy server then forwards this request to the target web server.
+Once the web server responds, the proxy server sends the response back to the user.

+## HTTP cookies

+HTTP cookies are small pieces of data that are stored on a user's device by a web browser when they visit a website.
+These cookies are sent back to the server with every subsequent request to the same site, allowing the server to recognize the user and remember certain information about their visit.

 ## Development and testing tools

 ### Postman